 4) Fine Attention to Detail

-Whether you’re performing lab procedures, doing coding and billing, or intefacing directly with patients, your fine attention to detail is an asset the healthcare field requires.
+Whether you’re performing lab procedures, doing billing and coding, or interfacing directly with patients, your fine attention to detail is an asset the healthcare field requires.
 Mistakes in the medical field can cost more than just time and money; they can adversely affect patient care.

 5) Ability to Multi-task